TomfromBerlin/bashrc/README.md

 `ps -cp "$$" -o command=""` isn't much better either: _bash_

 Yes it's functional and yes it's ugly.
 Because of this, I wrote a few lines to change the displayed information.
-That's why the terminal says i.e. "Bourne Again Shell - Version <version>" and not "/bin/bash".
+That's why the terminal says i.e. "Bourne Again Shell - Version <version>" and not "/bin/bash Version <version>".

 The version query should also work in other shells (sh, bash, ksh, zsh, posh and yash).
 This does not apply to dash as dash has no information about its version for historical reasons.